+49 89 30 90 96 8 0 [email protected]

 System integration and hardware for your trade fair stand

-an interview with Head of Technical Department Tim Doulas
+an interview with Head of Technical Department Tim Douglas

 The all-round carefree package that XFAIR offers its customers for events of all kinds, and trade fairs in particular, includes a wide range of hardware in addition to the diverse software solutions.
 Head of department Tim Douglas tells us what is important here.